voltrue2/gracenode/modules/server/README.md

 ####Translating request URL to controller/method

-GraceNode's server module translates request URL to route all requests to correct controllers and methods and pass the rest of request parameters to the controller method as reuqest.parameters [array].
+gracenode's server module translates request URL to route all requests to correct controllers and methods and pass the rest of request parameters to the controller method as reuqest.parameters [array].

 ```javascript
 // Suppose we have a request like this: GET mydomain.com/myController/myMethod/a/b/c/d